Sen. Menendez is accused of being an unregistered agent of Egypt’s government in updated indictment

 According to the new indictment, Menendez himself made multiple requests from 2020 to 2022 for the U.S. to investigate a former member of Congress for allegedly failing to register as a foreign agent, saying in a letter to Attorney General Merrick Garland that it was “imperative that the Justice Department ensure he is held to account.”

-Associated Press writers Alanna Durkin Richer in Boston, Michael Catalini in Trenton, N.J., and Eric Tucker and Mary Clare Jalonick in Washington contributed to this story.
+Associated Press writers Alanna Durkin Richer in Boston, Michael Catalini in Trenton, New Jersey, and Eric Tucker and Mary Clare Jalonick in Washington contributed to this story.